 Neck, Back And, Spinal Injuries

-A head injury is often one of the most difficult diagnosis because it is common for new symptoms to emerge later on.
+A head injury is often one of the most difficult diagnoses because it is common for new symptoms to emerge later on.
 A brain injury can be a concussion, internal bleeding (hematoma), skull fracture, or shearing (tearing of brain tissues), to name a few types of brain injuries.
 All of these can have an ongoing or permanent effect on a car accident victim and are sometimes hard to detect.

 Depending on the nature of the accident, a victim can suffer a burn from a car fire, electrocution, exposure to hot steam or metal, or contact with spilled chemicals.